heanyang1/f19-assignments/README.md

 ## OCaml code

-**Don't follow the instructions in the course's lab 1!** Instead, follow [the official guide](https://ocaml.org/docs/installing-ocaml) to install OCaml 5, then install all packages into your switch:
+I have ported most OCaml code to OCaml 5.x, so **don't follow the instructions in the course's lab 1!** Instead, follow [the official guide](https://ocaml.org/docs/installing-ocaml) to install OCaml 5, then install all packages into your switch:
 ```sh
 opam install core core_unix menhir utop merlin ocp-indent user-setup -y
 ```